Portuguese Air Force: Symbols

 The Portuguese Air Force has adopted several symbols to represent itself and promote the esprit de corps.
 The present rules for the display of the military aircraft insignia and fin flash were established in 1980, resulting from an update of the rules established in 1950.

 The military aircraft insignia is the traditional Cross of the Order of Christ on a white roundel.
 In the aircraft, this insignia is displayed on the upper surface of the left wing, on the lower surface of the right wing and on both sides of the area of the fuselage between the wings and the horizontal stabilizers.
 Camouflaged aircraft do not display the insignia on the wings.
 A gray low visibility version of the insignia is occasionally applied on some aircraft.

 The Cross of the Order of Christ has been the insignia of the Portuguese military aviation since 1918, replacing the previous red and green roundels which were in use before.
 This insignia was originally applied on the upper and lower surfaces of both wings of the Army and naval aircraft.
 Usually, the Cross of the Order of Christ was applied over a white circle, although in some cases - especially in naval aircraft from the 1940s on - the circle was eliminated, with the Cross being applied directly on the surfaces of the aircraft.
 In the 1940s, the Army aircraft started to display the insignia also on the sides of the fuselage, while most of the naval aircraft continued to display it only on the wings.
 After the end of the World War II, the naval aircraft adopted the display of the insignia only on the upper surface of the left wing and on the lower surface of the right wing.

-The fin flash used by the military aircraft is a simplified version of the National Flag, without the Portuguese coat of arms.
-Early Portuguese military aircraft displayed the whole rudder painted with the green and red colours of the National Flag, usually with the Portuguese coat of arms applied in the middle.
-From the late 1920s, this was changed for the Army aircraft which instead started to display the National Flag reduced to its rectangular form applied on the fin.
-From the 1940s, the present simplified version of the National Flag without the coat of arms started to be applied on most of Army aircraft, this version being established as the standard fin flash in 1950.
-Most of the naval aircraft however continued to display the whole rudder painted with the colors of the National Flag with the coat of arms until the 1940s and without it from then on.
+The fin flash used by the military aircraft is a simplified version of the national flag, without the Portuguese coat of arms.
+Early Portuguese military aircraft displayed the whole rudder painted with the green and red colours of the national flag, usually with the Portuguese coat of arms applied in the middle.
+From the late 1920s, this was changed for the Army aircraft which instead started to display the national flag reduced to its rectangular form applied on the fin.
+From the 1940s, the present simplified version of the national flag without the coat of arms started to be applied on most Army aircraft, this version being established as the standard fin flash in 1950.
+Most naval aircraft, however, continued to display the whole rudder painted with the colors of the national flag with the coat of arms until the 1940s and without it from then on.

 The Portuguese Air Force has a system of heraldry to represent itself, as well as its units.
 This includes coats of arms topped by a distinctive aeronautical coronet, as well as heraldic parade standards, guidons and pennons.
 The coat of arms of the Air Force is azure, a spread eagle or, beaked gules.
 The motto is Ex Mero Motu.